serverless/compose/README.md

 ## Beta version

-This repository contains a beta version of a Serverless Framework Compose: a new feature providing multi-service deployments.
+This repository contains a beta version of Serverless Framework Compose: a new feature providing multi-service deployments.

 While in beta, this feature is in a separate repository and NPM package.
 Eventually, it will be merged in the main `serverless` CLI and project.